REV: Information-Theoretic Evaluation of Free-Text Rationales

-where $f[b]$ and $f[r, b]$ produce a probability distribution over the labels given $b$ and $[r,b]$ as inputs respectively.\footnote{Please see Appendix \ref{sec:property_cvi} for further details on CVI.} Further, we consider pointwise CVI for evaluating individual samples, $(r, y, b)$ as
+where $f[b]$ and $f[r,b]$ produce a probability distribution over the labels given $b$ and $[r,b]$ as inputs respectively.\footnote{$[r, b]$ is the concatenation of $r$ and $b$.
+Please see Appendix \ref{sec:property_cvi} for further details on CVI.} Further, given $g', g \in \mathcal{V}$ which optimize Equations \ref{eq:entropy_1} and \ref{eq:entropy_2} respectively, we consider pointwise CVI for individual triples $(r,y,b)$: